markjleece/beeb/README.md

 Some levels contain switches which can be activated using K9’s laser to control elevators, teleports, and doors.
 Levels also feature weak, distinctively colored walls that K9’s laser can destroy.

-The game includes a ‘god mode’ — activated by pressing the ‘G’, ‘O’, and ‘D’ keys together — that grants K9 unlimited health and keys.
-You can load any level by pressing keys '1' to '6', and use the arrow keys to scroll around a level.
+The game includes a ‘god mode’ — activated by pressing the ‘G’, ‘O’, and ‘D’ keys together — giving K9 a stronger laser and shield.
+You can also load any level by pressing keys '1' to '6', and use the arrow keys to scroll around a level.

 # Running the game
 The game can be run in [BeebEm](https://github.com/stardot/beebem-windows) using the disc image: **game/program.ssd**, or run on a BBC Micro model B (with MMFS Turbo support) by copying **game/BEEB.MMB** to a micro-sd card.